AhmedEldib/HEMN451_assignment1/README.md

 ![Problem 1 batch](readme%20images/problem4_batch.PNG "Problem 4 batch: weights changes & Epochs")

-- As mentioned before, in the batch algorithms the Epochs is the same as the number of times the weights changed <br><br><br>
+- Using this data, the batch calculated the weights very fast since the data was easy to calculate from <br><br><br>

 ![Problem 1 on-line](readme%20images/problem4_online.PNG "Problem 4 On-line: weights changes & Epochs")

-- We can clearly see that the number of weights changes here is darastically less than the batch algorithm one
-- also the number of epochs is less than the number of weights changes here as expected from the algorithm <br><br><br>
+- The batch he was faster than the on-line, which could be from the random weights were initialized better in the batch or since the data is very small it complements the batch algorithm method <br><br><br>

 ![Problem 4 delta changes](problem4_online_vs_batch.png "Problem 4 delta changes: batch vs online")
 <br><br>